ParrotSec/documentation/docs/dev/index.md

 This section is under heavy development and many pages were not written or reviewed yet.

-[Contact our dev team](https://community.parrotsec.org) if you need help.
+[Contact our dev team](https://www.parrotsec.org/docs/community/team/) with the subject line "DEV HELP" if you need help and we will get back to you as soon as possible.

 ![screenshot](../img/developer-background.jpg)